BrunoAkT/ProjetoCHAT/README.md

 ## Phases of the Project

-### 🟢 Phase 1: Local Chat (No Internet)
+### 🟢 Phase 1: Local Chat

 **Description:**
 A simple chat application that runs entirely in the browser.
-Messages are stored locally in the browser's memory or `localStorage`, making it a great starting point for learning React fundamentals.
+Messages are stored locally in the browser's memory, making it a great starting point for learning React fundamentals.

 **Features:**
 - Works offline.